cronusinfo/quiz-game/README.md

 # quiz-game
-quiz game is a basic game written in python using conditional if else statment
+quiz game is a basic computer quizz game written in python using the conditional if else statment